-- Repeated minor incidences (as recorded per classroom management plan or through consistent referrals) - Bullying verbal/physical - Deliberate disobedience - Repeatedly uncooperative in class, at sport or in playground
+- Repeated minor incidences (as recorded per classroom management plan or through consistent referrals) - Bullying verbal/physical

-- Stealing - Swearing - Willful damage, with minimal repair - Lying - Deliberately hurting another student - Slander - Physical violence: Acts of physical aggression, such as kicking, pushing, punching, wrestling, fighting, strangling, hitting, or assaulting others - Bullying: Repeated and intentional harassment, intimidation, or exclusion of another student - Theft: Stealing or unauthorised taking of personal belongings, money, or school property. - Vandalism: Deliberate destruction or defacement of school property, including graffiti or damaging equipment. - Harassment or discrimination: Targeting individuals based on their race, gender, sexual orientation, religion, or other protected characteristics. - Threats or intimidation: Verbal or written threats to harm oneself or others, or engaging in behaviours that instil fear or distress. - Persistent disruptive behaviour: Consistently engaging in disruptive actions that significantly interfere with the learning environment or the rights of others. - Truancy or chronic absenteeism: Repeatedly skipping school without valid reasons or failing to attend classes regularly. - Serious acts of defiance or insubordination: Openly and consistently refusing to follow instructions or comply with authority figures
+- Deliberate disobedience - Repeatedly uncooperative in class, at sport or in playground - Stealing refers to the act of taking someone else's property, belongings, or ideas without their permission - Swearing refers to using offensive, profane, or vulgar language, often involving explicit or socially taboo words, - Willful damage, with minimal repair - Lying involves intentionally providing false information, such as making up excuses, exaggerating details, omitting important facts, fabricating events, breaking promises, assuming false identities, sharing misleading information, using white lies, plagiarising, or concealing mistakes. - Deliberately hurting another student - Slander form of spoken defamation that involves making false and damaging statements about someone, with the intent to harm their reputation.
+It typically involves spreading untrue information that can injure the character, integrity, or standing of an individual, business, or other entity.
+Slanderous statements are spoken or communicated orally, and they have the potential to cause harm by tarnishing the subject's reputation or causing them to suffer negative consequences - Physical violence refers to acts of physical aggression, such as kicking, pushing, punching, wrestling, fighting, strangling, hitting, or assaulting others - Bullying are repeated and intentional harassment, intimidation, or exclusion of another student - Theft is stealing or unauthorised taking of personal belongings, money, or school property. - Vandalism is a deliberate destruction or defacement of school property, including graffiti or damaging equipment. - Harassment or discrimination refers to targeting individuals based on their race, gender, sexual orientation, religion, or other protected characteristics. - Threats or intimidation can be verbal or written threats to harm oneself or others, or engaging in behaviours that instil fear or distress. - Persistent disruptive behaviour: Consistently engaging in disruptive actions that significantly interfere with the learning environment or the rights of others. - Truancy or chronic absenteeism: Repeatedly skipping school without valid reasons or failing to attend classes regularly. - Serious acts of defiance or insubordination: Openly and consistently refusing to follow instructions or comply with authority figures - Mocking a staff member: involves imitating, ridiculing, or making fun of a teacher's appearance, behaviour, speech, or actions in a disrespectful or derisive manner.
+This behaviour is often intended to belittle or demean the teacher and can be damaging to their authority, reputation, and the learning environment.
+Mocking a teacher can create a negative atmosphere in the classroom, hinder the educational process, and contribute to a lack of respect for authority figures.
+It's generally considered inappropriate and contrary to maintaining a respectful and conducive learning environment.